HarryXiong24/Xbear-Vue2/README.md

-# Mini-TS-Vue
+# Xbear-Vue2

 ## Description

-A mini-vue framework developed by Typescript.
+A mini-vue2 framework developed by Typescript.

 ## Usage